 - Instead of planning your activity at more popular Aspen spots such as Smuggler or Hunter Creek, try more isolated trails.
-Independence Pass, East of Aspen Trail, and Ashcroft are a few good alternatives.
+Independence Pass, East of Aspen Trail, and Ashcroft are excellent cross-country skiing alternatives.

 - Avoid activities with higher risk.
 Hospitals are currently overwhelmed and it's vital for people who don't need emergency care to avoid taxing their resources further.

-- Try isolated workouts or limit your group to two outdoor partners.
+- Try isolated workouts or limit your group to people in your household.
 This will help prevent crowding on various Aspen locations.
 When working out alone, text a friend and let them know where you’ll be and for how long.